elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/prototype-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The prototype pattern belongs to the Creational design pattern category.
+      <strong>Interview Response:</strong> The prototype pattern is a type of creational design pattern.
     </div>
   </div>
 </details>

 ---

-### What is a good use case for the prototype pattern?
+### What is an example of a good use case for the prototype pattern?

 <details>
   <summary>